Trump Files Documents To Shift Management Of Businesses To His Sons

 The hotel lost $334,000 in September and $825,000 in October.
 The Trump Organization had estimated a $84,000 loss in September and $481,000 profit in October.

 Those figures come from the federal General Services Administration, which owns the historic building that houses the hotel.
 GSA information was obtained by Democrats on the House Oversight Committee.
 Reps.
-Elijah Cummings, Gerald Connolly, Peter DeFazio, and Andre Carson has asked the GSA for any correspondence it's had with the Trump Organization.
+Elijah Cummings, Gerald Connolly, Peter DeFazio and Andre Carson asked the GSA for any correspondence it has had with the Trump Organization.
 They want to see how the federal agency is addressing an "apparent breach" of the hotel's lease agreement.
 When the Democrats got the GSA information, they released it to the public on Monday.

 The lease explicitly says "no elected official of the government of the United States" may hold that lease.